<- array(1:20, c(4, 5))

 Efficient programs use less energy and resources, and is thus better for the environment.

-Benchmarks can be found on the website.
+Benchmarks can be found in the “About” section on the website.

 Convenience